ancestral/Stocks-Bonds/README.md

 Copyright (c) 2010, Caroline Hadilaksono & Micah Rich <caroline@hadilaksono, micah@micahrich.com>, with Reserved Font Name: "League Gothic".

 This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is copied below, and is also available with a FAQ at: http://scripts.sil.org/OFL
+This license is included in the project, and is also available at: http://scripts.sil.org/OFL

 Version 1.1 - 26 February 2007